leedanieluk/RealTimePortfolioPrinter/README.md

 ### Enhancements
 There are many things that could be improved given more time.
 Some of these are:
 * Writing more tests (both unit and integration tests), specially around the Brownian Motion and Options pricing calculations.
-* Adding good start/stop APIs for the Subscribers and Consumers to shut down systems gracefully and cleaning up resources as needed.
+* Adding good start/stop APIs for the Subscribers and Consumers to shut down gracefully and clean up resources as needed.

 ### External libraries used
 * H2 database to store data in-memory
-* Google Guava (to cache hot in-memory DB requests)
+* Google Guava to cache hot in-memory DB requests
-* JUnit (to write unit tests)
+* JUnit to write unit tests
-* Apache Commons Math (to compute Cumulative Probability function, asked recruiter for permission)
+* Apache Commons Math to compute Cumulative Probability function (asked recruiter whether this was ok)